Local Anesthesia

 Do I need to be registered as a dental hygienist in the state of Georgia to take this course?

-Yes, you must be licensed in Georgia.
+Yes, you must be a licensed dental hygienists in Georgia.

 Is this course accepted by other states?